ali-h17/implicationReduction/README.md

 # Implication Table Reduction

-Implication Tables are used in Digital Logic Design to reduce state table and remove redundent states
+Implication Tables are used in Digital Logic Design to reduce state tables and remove redundent states

 ## Features